Abbotsham: History

 The name Abbotsham is derived from 'Ham held by the abbot' [of Tavistock] (Old English abbodes + placename Ham).
 The area was called Hame in the Domesday Book and was later recorded as Ab(b)edisham in 1193 and 1269, and Abbodesham in 1282.

 The village formed part of the original endowment of Tavistock Abbey in the late tenth century, from which it takes its name.
 St. Helen parish church, originally built by the Normans, was rebuilt in the thirteenth century and features many carved statues and bench-ends.

 A mile to the north of the village is Kenwith Castle, built c.
 1760 in the Georgian Gothic style and now part of a retirement complex with 31 stand alone bungalows and sheltered accommodation.

-Abbotsham Village School
+School

 The local village school St Helen's C of E Primary School has been in existence for over 150 years.
 There is a wealth of information on the School's past available in the Abbotsham Archives including the School Register back to 1894 and many pictures of pupils, staff and villagers.